 - Consensus_PeptideProphet.pdConsensusWF: The consensus workflor for PeptideProphet.

-NOTE: Because of the minor version difference (e.g., PD v220.127.116.115 and PD v18.104.22.1688), the workflows sometimes may fail to be used even using the same PD version.
+NOTE: Because of the minor version difference (e.g., PD v184.108.40.2065 and PD v220.127.116.118), the workflows sometimes may fail even using the same PD version.
 The MSFragger parameter files (for closed and open searches) are thus provided along with the workflows for your reference.

 We recommend the following publicly available HEK293 data set (PXD001468) for testing, since this is what we typically use for testing as well.